 Education is an important component of the Jackson Symphony League.
-Every year the League assists with children’s concerts, Kinder Concerts, Family Fun Concerts and the Premier Orchestral Institute.
+Every year the League assists with children’s concerts, Kinder Concerts, Family Fun Concerts and the Premier Orchestral Institute (POI).
 Additionally, the League sponsors a Clef Notes Luncheon before each Bravo concert to help concertgoers gain insight into the concert from the conductor and guest artist.
 In 1990, the League initiated an instrument loan fund to help students who would otherwise not have access to instruments.
-Three years ago the League also started a project called “Side by Side…Kids on Stage with the Symphony,” which gives children the opportunity to see an orchestra rehearse on stage with the conductor.
+Three years ago, the League also started a project called “Side by Side…Kids on Stage with the Symphony,” which gives children the opportunity to see an orchestra rehearse on stage with the conductor.

 In 1969, the Jackson Symphony League began what is now known as Pepsi Pops.
 Held in May at the Reservoir, this annual outdoor concert is staffed by volunteers from the League and its Sub Debs.
 The evening is always highlighted by a magnificent fireworks display at the conclusion of the concert.
 This year, the League has many events planned to benefit the Mississippi Symphony Orchestra.
 We hope you will join in and contribute your support.
-View a complete calendar of JSL events.